AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Factory/create-pair.md

 ```

 #### 2. Instantiate Pair
-Use [create builder](https://github.com/paritytech/ink/blob/v3.4.0/crates/env/src/call/create_builder.rs) from ink!. we call **new** constructor from Pair and pass no endowment (as storage rent has been removed it is not needed). it returns the accountId back to the caller.
+Use [create builder](https://github.com/paritytech/ink/blob/v3.4.0/crates/env/src/call/create_builder.rs) from ink!. we call **new** constructor from Pair and pass no endowment (as storage rent has been removed it is not needed). it returns the accountId back to the caller:
 ```rust
 ...
 let pair = PairContractRef::new()